tomcz/aws_py/README.md

 distributions and EC2 instances.
 This is by no means an exhaustive set of features, rather this is simply a compendium of what I have found to be useful in dealing with AWS.

+If your preference for AWS EC2 automation is for ruby & chef then check out https://github.com/tomcz/aws_rb as it duplicates all the capabilities of fabfile.py and aws.py using rake, net/ssh and Amazon's ruby aws-sdk, whilst using chef as a replacement for puppet.

 Usage
 -----